yihui/yihui.org/content/en/2017-12-07-twitter-shaped-us.md

 It feels quite scary to me when I realized I started to skip tweets longer than only 140 characters.
 Charlie Munger said some people's brains had become cabbages, and I certainly do not want my brain to become a cabbage.

 Actually, Andrew Gelman [has written a post three years ago](http://andrewgelman.com/2014/11/22/blogs-twitter/) on blogs vs Twitter.

+[^1]: It is just a quote, and I don't know too much about the context.
+In terms of the most thoughtful book I read (actually reread) this year, I think it is "Poor Charlie's Almanack" (I read the Chinese translation).
+Charlie Munger's thoughts on psychology are absolutely gems.